Unemployment spike sets Portugal up for second bailout

 "What we are witnessing in Portugal and in peripheral (euro zone) countries is close to being 'destructive napalm', making companies simply disappear," said Filipe Garcia, economist at IMF-Informacao Mercados Financeiros in Porto.

-Structural reforms that the government is implementing to make labour laws more flexible and cut labour costs will be crucial to boost Portugal's competitiveness.
+Structural reforms that the government is implementing to make labor laws more flexible and cut labor costs will be crucial to boost Portugal's competitiveness.

 But the transformation will take time and in the meantime, firms are suffering from the economic slump and a lack of financing amid the debt crisis.
 Corporate bankruptcies spiked 50 percent last year to 32,990 firms, according to National Statistics Institute data.